BlackSnufkin/Wordlist-Maker/README.md

 # Wordlist-Maker
-A Simpale Script to merge all wordlistsFiles in a given directory filter words remove duplicates and sort to one big wordlist it an interactive script so no much need to explain Not handeling large files very wall sorry :/
+A Simpale Script to merge all wordlistsFiles in a given directory filter words remove duplicates and sort it to one big wordlist it is an interactive script so no much need to explain.
+Not the best but stiil works nice

 # TODO
 - [ ] Find a way to handle large files